Royal Grenada Police Force: Departments

 The Royal Grenada Coast Guard forms the marine arm of the police force.
 It is responsible for patrolling and protecting Grenada’s territorial waters, conducting drug interdiction missions, and ocean rescue operations.

 The Special Services Unit is the force's paramilitary arm for national defence and high profile cases.
 The SSU was formed in the aftermath of the US invasion of Grenada in 1983 to replace the People's Revolutionary Army as Grenada's military force.

+Education

+Prior to 1984, officers recruited into the force were trained at the Regional Police Training Centre in Barbados.